MikroElektronika/mikrosdk_click_v2/clicks/ambient16/README.md

 ### Application Task

-> Demonstrates use of Ambient 16 click board by reading data values of DATA0 and DATA1 in Lux
+> Demonstrates use of Ambient 16 Click board by reading data values of DATA0 and DATA1 in Lux
 > every second, and logging it on the UART terminal.

 ```c